 Work-study jobs are jobs on campus that will help cover a portion of your tuition costs.
 Federal Work-Study eligibility means that you are eligible to receive work-study funds if you are employed on campus.
 It is NOT a guarantee of a campus job.

 Campus jobs vary significantly in the number of hours required per week.
 Some jobs may only be two hours per week and some may be 15 hours per week.
 Every attempt is made to give students a job that corresponds to the number of hours they wish to work each week, however, that is not always possible.
-The hourly wage for the 2013-14 school year will be $7.25.
+The hourly wage for most campus jobs during the 2015-16 school year will be the current minimum wage – $7.25.

 Keep in mind priority for hiring on campus is given to Work-Study eligible students, timely applications and qualifications of the applicants.